uoftgasa/uoftgasa.github.io/markdown/index.md

 	- *Deadline*
 		- AST1501Y and AST1500Y: at the end of each month after the project proposal
 - **Submit research report**
-	- If the project led to publication (either in prep, submitted or accepted) this may be submitted in lieu of a report
+	- If the project led to publication (either in prep, submitted or accepted) this may be submitted in lieu of a report.
-	- No more than 10 pages describing the outcome of the project, typically following the Introduction-Methods-Results-and-Discussion (IMRaD) format, although other sections may be necessary prior to Methods (e.g. Data if working with survey data, or Observations if taking observations).
+	- The report should be no more than 10 pages describing the outcome of the project, typically following the Introduction-Methods-Results-and-Discussion (IMRaD) format, although other sections may be necessary prior to Methods (e.g. Data if working with survey data, or Observations if taking observations).
 Examples of IMRaD in astronomy can be found [here](http://www.raa-journal.org/docs/RAA_Lectures/RAA_Lecture2.pdf).
 	- *Deadline* - note this must be submitted a week in advance of the mini-defense
 		- AST1501Y: by the end of April
 		- AST1500Y: by the end of August
 - **Mini-defense**
 	- A final presentation of the results of the project to a committee of three: your supervisor, the graduate co-chair and a third faculty or post-doc not directly involved with the project.
 	- The presentation is 10-15 minutes long, with 5 minutes for a follow-up question period.
+It is called a mini-defense because it's structure emulates the final thesis defense.
 	- *Deadline*
 		- AST1501Y: by the end of April
 		- AST1500Y: by the end of August